Social Adult Day Services (SADS)

 Program Description

-Social Adult Day Services is a structured, comprehensive program that provides functionally impaired adults (those who need help with everyday tasks) with an array of services in a protective setting for any part of the day, but for less than a 24-hour period.
+Social Adult Day Services are structured, comprehensive programs that provide functionally impaired adults (those who need help with everyday tasks) with an array of services in a protective setting for any part of the day, but for less than a 24-hour period.
 Each participant receives services in accordance with an individualized service plan that is based on an assessment of the individual.

-• Services may include total assistance in personal care (including continence and bathing assistance, assistance with self-administration of medication, simple dressings, routine skin care, and assistance with adaptive equipment)
+• Total assistance in personal care: continence and bathing assistance, assistance with self-administration of medication, simple dressings, routine skin care, and assistance with adaptive equipment

-• Optional services include maintenance and enhancement of daily living skills (assisting participants to learn or relearn self-care skills and instrumental activities of daily living), case assistance, caregiver services, transportation coordination, directly provided transportation, and other services as identified in the participant care plan
+• Maintenance and enhancement of daily living skills: assisting participants to learn or relearn self-care skills and instrumental activities of daily living

 Eligibility